LukasBommes/mv-extractor/README.md

 These additional features enable further projects, such as fast visual object tracking or synchronization of multiple RTSP streams.
 Both a C++ and a Python API is provided.
 Under the hood [FFMPEG](https://github.com/FFmpeg/FFmpeg) is used.

-The image below shows a video frame with extracted motion vectors overlaid,
+The image below shows a video frame with extracted motion vectors overlaid.

 ![motion_vector_demo_image](mvs.png)